 Ian Warden is a columnist for The Canberra Times

-Ian Warden One hundred years ago this week, as men enlisted, Melbourne Punch columnist Clio told Australian womanhood how to help the war effort.
+Ian Warden One hundred years ago this week, Australian enthusiasm for the war was waning.